rupali-codes/LinksHub/SECURITY.md

 ## Contact Information

-If you have any questions or concerns about the security policy or any security vulnerabilities in the project, please contact us at rupali7487@gmail.com.
+If you have any questions or concerns about the security policy or any security vulnerabilities in the project, please contact us at _linkshub.opensource@gmail.com_.

 By implementing this security policy, we aim to ensure that vulnerabilities are addressed in a timely manner, and that users and contributors can use [Linkshub](https://linkshub.vercel.app/) and its linked sources safely and securely.